usds/medicaid-renewals-playbook/README.md

 * [Navigator Workshop](./workshops-and-meetings/navigator-workshop.md): Typically, at the beginning of the week, we hold a convening of Navigators focused on generating potential solutions.
 * [Ex Parte Workshop #2](./workshops-and-meetings/ex-parte-workshop.md): The second ex parte workshop is focused around implementation details and aligning on potential solutions.
+* [Manual Renewal Workshop #2](./workshops-and-meetings/manual-renewal-workshop.md): The second manual renewal workshop is focused around determining implementation plans and assigning owners to action items.

 #### Resources

-* Manual renewal workshop template
 * Participatory design methods
     * Participatory renewal packet exercise